TorqueMech Beta

 0.5 to 1.5 hours

-Coil-on-plug engines are usually quick, but intake removal or rear-bank access can add labor.
+Coil-on-plug engines are usually quick, but engine layout, intake removal, or rear-bank access can increase labor time.

 Parts Cost